ttquyen/the-movie-app-be/README.md

 ### Authentication

--   [ ] As a user, I can register for a new account with name, email and password.
+-   [x] As a user, I can register for a new account with name, email and password.
--   [ ] As a user, I can sign in with my email and password.
+-   [x] As a user, I can sign in with my email and password.

 ### Users

--   [ ] As a user, I can get my current profile info (stay signed in with refreshing page).
+-   [x] As a user, I can get my current profile info (stay signed in with refreshing page).
--   [ ] As a user, I can update my profile info like Name or change password
+-   [x] As a user, I can update my profile info (name)

 ### Comments

--   [ ] As a user, I can see a list of comments on a film.
+-   [x] As a user, I can see a list of comments on a film.
--   [ ] As a user, I can write comments on a film.
+-   [x] As a user, I can write comments on a film.
--   [ ] As a user, I can update my comments.
+-   [x] As a user, I can update my comments.
--   [ ] As a user, I can delete my comments.
+-   [x] As a user, I can delete my comments.

-### Reactions
+### Rating

--   [ ] As a user, I can react like or dislike to a film.
+-   [x] As a user, I can rate to a film (up to 10 stars).
+-   [x] As a user, I can see a list of my rated movies.

+### Favorite

+-   [x] As a user, I can add a film to my favorite movie list.
+-   [x] As a user, I can see a list of my favorite movies.

 ### Movies

--   [ ] As a user, I can see a list of popular, incoming, and top-rated films.
+-   [x] As a user, I can see a list of popular, now-playing, and top-rated films.
--   [ ] As a user, I can search a film by name and filter them by genre.
+-   [x] As a user, I can search a film by name and filter them by genre.
--   [ ] As a user, I can see my favorite films.
+-   [x] As a user, I can see the film detail.
--   [ ] As a user, I can see the film detail.
+-   [x] As a user, I can see the official trailer of a film.

 ## Endpoint APIs